Moderate crowds at New Orleans airport ahead of holiday weekend

 “Travel was fine,” said Ryan Benner, who will be working at the Sugar Bowl.
 “Hotels are another question.
 Everyone’s coming in, obviously, for the game and New Year’s Eve, so it’s a big weekend of exciting fun.”

-There will also be more than 250 NOPD officers patrolling the tourist-heavy areas, so some fans say crime isn’t a concern.
+There will also be more than 250 New Orleans officers patrolling the tourist-heavy areas, so some fans say crime isn’t a concern.

 “We don’t overconsume, but we’ve always found the French Quarter to be totally safe,” Stice said.